dwwatson1/coronavirus_pandemic_playbook/README.md

 Given our audience for the project, the data we've obtained for each factor will be organized by state.

 **Target Variable**
-* Number of COVID-19 Cases / State Population
+* Number of COVID-19 Cases

 **Social Factors**
-* Sex
+* Gender
 * Age
 * Race